emilynielson/watchmen-ping-mysql/README.md

-# watchmen-ping-pg: a PostgreSQL ping service for watchmen
+# watchmen-ping-mysql: a MySQL ping service for watchmen

 This is a ping service for [watchmen](https://github.com/iloire/WatchMen).